Redis latency problems troubleshooting

 - Prefer to use aggregated commands (MSET/MGET), or commands with variadic parameters (if possible) over pipelining.

 - Prefer to use pipelining (if possible) over sequence of roundtrips.

-- Future version of Redis will support Lua server-side scripting (experimental branches are already available) to cover cases that are not suitable for raw pipelining (for instance when the result of a command is an input for the following commands).
+- Redis supports Lua server-side scripting to cover cases that are not suitable for raw pipelining (for instance when the result of a command is an input for the following commands).

 On Linux, some people can achieve better latencies by playing with process placement (taskset), cgroups, real-time priorities (chrt), NUMA configuration (numactl), or by using a low-latency kernel.
 Please note vanilla Redis is not really suitable to be bound on a single CPU core.
 Redis can fork background tasks that can be extremely CPU consuming like bgsave or AOF rewrite.
 These tasks must never run on the same core as the main event loop.